 Are you or is someone you know experiencing a crisis?
-The good news is that there are several ways to get help.
+The good news is there are several ways to get help.

 Anyone living in Vaya Health’s region can call our toll-free, 24/7 Behavioral Health Crisis Line at 1-800-849-6127.
 Your call is confidential.
 You will speak with a trained professional who can provide immediate crisis intervention by telephone and arrange a face-to-face assessment, based on need, for Vaya members.